EtchedPixels/pcc-tms9995/doc/NOTES.md

 NMOVTO indicates a move between classes

 Confusingly getting these rules wrong and the compiler stuck generating code often generates an error suggesting COLORMAP is buggy.
+Incorrect rules can also lead to nonsense register assignments without an error message.

 ````